-Squash and stretch describes how an object changes shape in response to forces acting on it.
+Squash and stretch describe how an object changes shape in response to forces acting on it.
 This principle is used to make animation more visually appealing and to help convey movement and impact.

 Squash refers to an object being compressed by an impact or an opposing force, while stretch happens when an object is distended by something pulling on it, or by moving quickly.
 When used effectively, squash and stretch can help create a sense of weight, rhythm, and impact in an animation.

-So how does squash and stretch work in animation?
+So how do squash and stretch work in animation?
 For example, when a bouncing ball hits the ground, it squashes on impact and stretches as it rebounds.
-This distortion emphasizes the path of the ball’s movement, almost like motion blur.
+This distortion emphasizes the path of the ball’s movement, almost like a motion blur.

 Squash and stretch can also be used to convey the material an object is made of.
 Softer materials, like rubber, will distort more, while rigid materials, like metal, will distort less.
 Even inanimate objects, like a metal ball, can benefit from a little squash and stretch to convey impact.

 It’s important to maintain the volume of an object when using squash and stretch.
 Otherwise, it will look like the object is growing and shrinking, not deforming.
 If something gets shorter, it should also get wider, and if it gets longer, it should also get thinner.

 Exaggerated squash and stretch is a big part of what defines the look of classic comedy cartoons like Tom and Jerry and Looney Tunes.
 But even in more mature animation, squash and stretch can be used to help convey movement and impact.

 In 3D animation, squash, and stretch tend to be more subtle.
 A character rig can be used to distort the model, but it can also be achieved by being smart about how we pose the character.